diogoaurelio/schedoscopeWiki/Morphline-Transformations.md

 The scripts will be run locally.
 The main use case of those scripts is export of data samples from hadoop to a RDMS oder CSV files.

+Morphline Transformations interact with special _external_ Schedoscope storage formats.
+Those do not store the output to hive tables, but export the data for example to a local filesystem or a database.

+Schedoscope supports external storage formats for CSV-Files, JDBC (Relational Databases), Exasolution or Redis.
+Refer to the chapter about [Storage Formats] for more details.

 # Syntax

     case class MorphlineTransformation(definition: String = "",